 Starting your mornings the right way, with a healthy breakfast, is generally the best way to maintain motivation and ensure a successful day.

-And as it turns out, eating a healthy breakfast, or fasting instead, can lead to weight loss and improvements in your waistline.
+And as it turns out, eating a healthy breakfast with natural fat burning foods, or fasting instead, can lead to weight loss and improvements in your waistline.
 But only if your overall calorie intake for the day is less than what you burn - this means watching what you eat and curtailing your sugar cravings.

 If we give in to our cravings, the rest of our day can quickly go downhill.
 Feelings of disappointment and failure can often lead to emotional eating.
 That’s why it’s essential to get your breakfast routine right, know your body, and understand your food triggers.

 Realize also that extra weight on your tummy is not healthy, and a potential health risk.
 So don’t let your only motivation for losing belly fat be for a flatter stomach but contemplate your long term health as well.

 Remember to consult your doctor or health care provider before making any changes to your diet or exercise routines.

 Found this post helpful?